rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

     ```

 ## Configure Cluster Logging

+The CLO (Cluster Logging Operator) provides a set of APIs to control collection and forwarding of logs from all pods and nodes in a cluster.
+This includes application logs (from regular pods), infrastructure logs (from system pods and node logs), and audit logs (special node logs with legal/security implications).
+In this section we will install cluster logging operator on the ROSA cluster and configure it to forward logs to AWS cloud watch

 1. Now, we need to deploy the OpenShift Cluster Logging Operator.
 To do so, run the following command: